Richard Stanley Hawks Moody: Birth and family

+freemason, Clement Moody, Vicar of Newcastle.
+Moody's nephew was freemason Major Richard Charles Lowndes MC.

 Early life

-Moody spent his infancy in British Columbia, of which his father was founder and first Lieutenant-Governor, and is mentioned in the letters that were written by his mother, Mary Hawks, to her sisters Juliana Hawks and Emily Hawks in England.
-Moody and his brothers were educated in England at Ludlow Grammar School and at Cheltenham College.
+Moody spent his infancy in British Columbia, of which his father was founder and first Lieutenant-Governor, and is mentioned in the letters that were written from there by his mother, Mary Susannah Hawks, to her sisters Juliana Stanley Hawks and Emily Stanley Hawks in England.

+He was educated in England at Ludlow Grammar School and at Cheltenham College.
 Moody subsequently was commissioned, as a sub-lieutenant, in the 3rd Regiment of Foot, on 9 August 1873.
 He subsequently passed the Staff College, Camberley.

 Military service

 Anglo-Zulu War

-Moody served in the Anglo-Zulu War, in 1879, as an adjutant, in Zululand, with the 2nd Battalion of the 3rd Regiment of Foot.
+Moody served in the Anglo-Zulu War, in 1879, as an adjutant, in Zululand, with the 2nd battalion of the 3rd Regiment of Foot, for which he received the medal with clasp.

 Malta

 Moody was brigade major at Malta between 1885 and 1890.
-His father Major-General Richard Clement Moody, Kt. died on 31 March 1887 and left over £24,000 in money (about £1.2 million in 21st century money) in addition to his estates.
+His father Major-General Richard Clement Moody, Kt. died on 31 March 1887 and left over £24,000 in money (about £1.6 million in 21st century money) in addition to estates which included over 3049 acres in British Columbia.